IPv6-Network-Measurement/6RID/README.md

 | `INPUT_FILENAME`  | The file containing the target prefixes for probing.         |
 | `OUTPUT_FILENAME` | A dynamically generated filename for logging results.
 The timestamp (`YYYYMMDD_HHMMSS`) ensures unique filenames across multiple runs. |

-### Step3 : Run 6RID

 Once the dataset is prepared and the configuration is set, execute the probing process by running:

 ```bash
 bash run.sh
 ```

-This will:

-1. Compile the source code.
-2. Start the probing process and send packets.
-3. Log results into the specified output file.
+This command initiates the probing process, transmitting packets and saving results to the specified log file.